 When buying Modalert online, it’s important to find a vendor that will ship to your country.
-In some parts of the world, such as Japan, Russia, or China, Modafinil is strictly prohibited, and therefore most vendors won’t ship products to these regions.
+In some parts of the world, such as Japan, Russia, or China, modafinil is strictly prohibited, and therefore most vendors won’t ship to these regions.

 In places like the United States, The UK, Finland, Australia, or Sweden, most online vendors will guarantee the arrival of their customers’ order.

 Occasionally, border security officers will confiscate a package, however, since the drug isn’t illegal to own, no further action will result.

 High-quality modafinil vendors will offer refunds on orders confiscated at the border, or they will simply re-ship the same order a second time.

 Though inconvenient, most people rarely experience any issues receiving their orders.

 Some countries, such as Canada, are notorious for their attention to incoming mail, and often confiscate orders of Modalert before they reach their final destination.
 For this reason, many modafinil vendors won’t ship to Canada.

 Modalert, like all modafinil, is considered a wakefulness-promoting and cognitive enhancing agent.
 It targets specific regions of the brain that are responsible for making us feel alert.